 Your workers will feel more valued once you appreciate and acknowledge their hard work.
 And rewarding them even adds a bonus to their gratitude.

-5. Speak with people.
+5. Speak to people.
 Receive real feedback at least once every four months

 Formal, annual reviews often don’t work.
 At least not when it comes to combating turnover.
 You need an informal one-on-one meeting with all your best workers.